awhitehouse1/DS4002-Project-1/README.md

   - Word_Cloud_Frequent_Words_by_Rating: word cloud of frequent words by each overall rating (1-5)

 ## Section 3: Instructions for reproducing our results
 First, open your terminal and git clone the github repository.
-Navigate to the Scripts folder and run the Final_Vader.ipynb file for VADER sentiment analysis.
+Navigate to the Scripts folder and run the Vader_2.ipynb file for VADER sentiment analysis.
 This will install all of the needed packages, preprocess the data to prepare for the sentiment analysis, and then implement the sentiment analysis.